Part I: AFTERMATH

-And you knew that the ones you cherished and loved the most...
+And the ones you cherished and loved the most...

-It was drizzling on a dark, dreary evening.
-Ominous, gray clouds rolled across the bleak skies, eclipsing the city in a gloomy fog of lifelessness.
-It was the cold, dismal weather that frightened families into their homes; all huddling for warmth by the smoldering embers of the fireplace.
-The pitter-patter of rain on the asphalt was the only sound that broke the haunting silence outside, aside from the thunder rumbling in the distance.
-Muddy water streamed by the sides of the street into the gutter.
-Rows of houses crowded crooked alleyways from both sides like rows of feathers on a crow's back.
+Clouds rolled across the skies like ominous gray blankets, eclipsing the city in a stale fog of lifelessness.
+It was this kind of cold, dismal weather that frightened families into their homes - all huddling for warmth by the smoldering embers of the fireplace.
+The pitter-patter of rain on the windows and bare asphalt was the only sound that broke the haunting silence outside, aside from the thunder rumbling in the distance.
+Muddied water streamed by the sides of the street into the gutter.
+Rows of houses crowded crooked alleyways like feathers on a crow's back.

-But as the waning sun set over this gloomy city, a dark silhouette was standing by the street.
+But as the waning sun set over this gloomy cityscape, a dark silhouette lingered by the street side.

 No one knew who the figure was.
-She had been standing on the corner of an eerily quiet intersection as the warm fingertips of sunset scampered across the streets and retreated into the horizon.
-An occasional car would zoom by to break the spell of silence, only to fade away into the distance.
-It was at the time when the shadows around the city elongated and twisted that she silently surfaced out of the darkness.
+She had been standing on the corner of an eerily quiet intersection, watching as the warm fingertips of sunset scampered across the streets and retreated into the horizon.
+An occasional car would zoom by to break the spell of silence, only to fade away into the distance moments later.
+It was the time of day when the sunset faded away and the shadows elongated that she silently surfaced out of the darkness.

 No one knew where she came from, or to where she was headed on this particular spring evening.
 But in reality, no one cared.
-Not one stray pedestrian even glanced at her as they ducked their heads and rushed by; eager to escape to their homes.
+Not one stray pedestrian even glanced at her as they ducked their heads and rushed by, eager to escape to the comfort of their own homes.
 It was almost as if she was not from this terrestrial world, but merely an elusive and fleeting memory no one made an effort to acknowledge.
 It was as if she was a fading shadow, hiding from the truth and light of day.

 But she was there.

-Night had already set in when the dark silhouette silently moved.
-She had been staring straight into the distance with an unwavering look.
-Behind her lay a long and dark road; twisted and full of evil.
-Around her, a foreboding silence descended like the shadows.
-Ahead of her lay a path, heading off into the uncertain distance.
-Artificial light from a streetlamp glowed on the sidewalk; a circle of light that acted as a haven from the shadows that threatened to enclose.
-Finally, as the faint memories of the day retreated along with the light, the figure took a moment to survey the town around her and took a deep breath; relishing the cool air.
+Night had already set in when the silhouette silently moved.
+With a brief tensing of the shoulders, she began to stare straight into the distance with an unwavering look.
+Behind her lay a long and dark road - twisted and full of evil.
+Ahead of her lay a path heading off into the uncertain distance.
+Artificial light from a streetlamp glowed on the sidewalk - a circle of light that acted as a haven from the shadows that threatened to enclose.
+Finally, as the faint memories of the day retreated along with the light, the figure took a moment to survey the town around her before taking a deep breath.

 It was time.

-The figure toiled onwards despite the emotional trauma.
-Not because life went on, but because life had an end.
+The silhouette stopped momentarily, just long enough to glance up at the starry skies.
+But the moment was short-lived.
+Despite the emotional trauma and constant excruciating pain in her heart, the figure toiled onwards.
+Not just because life went on, but because life also had an end.
 And she didn't know if she was willing to accept that.